abhimanyuchaudhary/task/README.md

   * React will be used to build the front end
   * Electron will be used to package it into a desktop app
   * Node.js will be used for back-end for API calls
+  * A top bar widget would be nice too I think
 ## Sample Google Task API call from node
   * Call to list all the list
   ```javascript